Community Resources + Information

 - Affordable Connectivity Program provides internet service for no more than $30 per month for eligible households.

 - Hablamos Español: 336-896-1191 x 1144

 - ESR to support and empower social and economic self-reliance for local community members.

 - NCWorks Career Center

 - NCWorks Piedmont Triad Regional NextGen Youth Program for youth ages 16-24 who need additional assistance to enter or complete an education program or to secure or hold employment.

 - Winston-Salem State University Job Corps Scholar Program a free two-year program for 16-24 year olds seeking employment assistance.

 Zoom™ Virtual Backgrounds

-Try a custom Crosby Scholars Zoom™ background featuring Winston-Salem, local colleges, and celebrating the Class of 2021!
+Try a custom Crosby Scholars Zoom™ background featuring Winston-Salem and local colleges!
 Add your new background by saving the image you would like to use below.
 Check out our How to Guide to add your background to Zoom™.